douglasmiranda/ddpt/README.md

   * Serve static files with Whitenoise
   * Redis for Cache and Session Storage
   * Send emails via Anymail (using Mailgun_ by default, but switchable)
-* Bonus: Check the `Makefile`, you'll see lots of shortcuts to speed up your development
+* Bonus: Check the [Makefile](%7B%7Bcookiecutter.django_project_name%7D%7D/Makefile), you'll see lots of shortcuts to speed up your development

 ## Optional Integrations